ON THIS PAGE:

 Perez-Camargo G The International Journal of Applied Research in

-Veterinary Medicine5(3) says "there is evidence that extreme
+Veterinary Medicine 5(3) says "there is evidence that extreme

 leanness in old cats may actually be detrimental.
 Emaciated cats had a